ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Marco: I am not sure the change is consistent, since the KDC is an AS in pub-sub, i.e. not an RS or part of an RS.
 Also, in group OSCORE the KDC is the RS, not part of it.

-Marco: We have extended the definition of Dispatches, clarifying the two main cases involving either a Broker (ACE RS) or a bus (multicast delivery).
+Marco: We have extended the definition of Dispatcher, clarifying the two main cases involving either a Broker (ACE RS) or a bus (multicast delivery).
 Does this help?
 -->

 The following participants (see {{fig-roles}}) take part in the authorization and key distribution.